Be sure to watch the video above all the way through FIRST and then read the article below to the end. Take your time.

 A kiss is usually an excellent thing for them to think about going forward.

-It was a positive experience and that is how you move forward toward total reconciliation and saving your marriage.
+It was a positive experience and that is how you move forward toward total reconciliation and saving your marriage even if that idea seems hopeless right now.

 This article has been a basic explanation of how to rescue your relationship.